PATH is a nonprofit you can trust

-In 2011, PATH's total revenue was more than US$283 million, provided by foundations, the US government, other governments, multilateral agencies, corporations, and individuals.
+In 2013, PATH's total revenue was more than US$315 million, provided by foundations, the US government, other governments, multilateral agencies, corporations, investments, and individuals.

 We have a strong foundation in health technologies tailored to low-resource settings, and our scope has expanded to include helping governments strengthen public health systems and helping individuals protect themselves and their families against disease.

 PATH now employs more than 1,200 people in 21 countries.
 Our staff provide expertise in public health; epidemiology; technology design, development, transfer, and introduction; immunodiagnostics and vaccine development; vaccine distribution systems; business development; education and training; communication; advocacy; and procurement.

 We are working in more than 70 countries.
 Our program structures allow us to move solutions from innovation to impact: supporting new ideas through inception, development, and testing; paving the way for introduction in low-resource countries; and working with governments and communities to integrate and expand the most successful ideas.

 To learn more about our programs, visit our programs and projects.

 PATH evaluates our success on a project-by-project basis.
 In addition, we recently developed cross-program indicators to get a more complete picture of the performance of our organization as a whole over time.
 We are using the data we collect on the indicators to better understand and increase the impact of our projects and our success accelerating interventions, expanding our reach, and achieving impact.
 For more information: